GLOBAL MARKETS-Emerging Asia propels world stocks to new high

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Opener=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-Bank of America Merrill Lynch said it was reverting to a bullish position on Asian and emerging market equities, having been "tactically neutral" since late February.

-It said more resilient growth estimates and an assumption that inflation is unlikely to rise was behind the decision, picking out China, Korea and Taiwan as buying opportunities.

-Oil prices traded a touch higher, adding to gains seen on Tuesday as the dollar slipped.
-(Additional reporting by Claire Milhench in London and Wayne Cole in Sydney; editing by Alexander Smith)
+After making decent gains on Tuesday as the dollar dropped, oil prices edged lower after a rise in crude inventories and ongoing high output from OPEC producers revived concerns of a fuel supply overhang.
+(Additional reporting by Claire Milhench in London and Wayne Cole in Sydney)